 Continued pressure must be applied to the Virginia General Assembly to lift the restriction that exempts developers from having to foot at least part of the bill for the necessary road repairs and new lanes and roads created to serve the increased traffic from new structures and communities.

-Additionally, we must make sure that at least a partial share of the toll money Prince William County residents have paid on the 66, 95, and 495 EZ-Pass Express Lanes come back into the county.
-This includes reimbursements from VDOT to go towards 66 and 95, in addition to the Virginia Railway Express (VRE).
+Additionally, we must make sure that the money our citizens have paid out in taxes and tolls are coming back into the county.
+This includes reimbursements from VDOT to go towards 66, 95, and 28, in addition to the Virginia Railway Express (VRE).

 I’m a big fan of the VRE and believe it is and can continue to be a significant boon to our regional and local transportation needs.
 The new jobs that are coming from Amazon and Micron will make it necessary.